 The AssaultRunner Pro is one of the best value non-motorized treadmills for home gyms on the market.

-The AssaultRunner Pro is one of the best manual treadmills in existence.
+The AssaultRunner Pro’s curved design helps reinforce proper running form and foot strike, making it a no-brainer for hardcore runners or those looking to refine their technique.
 We have CrossFit to thank for that: Assault Fitness as a brand really got its start in the CrossFit world, and it is used in affiliates all over the world.

 I’ve used it in several CrossFit gyms, and Coop has put the AssaultRunner Pro and the Elite to the test.
 The first thing you should know: It takes a little bit of effort to get the belt moving.
 You have to turn the belt yourself through walking or running (hence “manual treadmill”).